 If you would like to offer help with handsearching, this could mean taking a year of one journal and extracting all intervention trials (and other studies?).
 It may also be worthwhile to identify relevant conferences and to scan their proceedings if available.
-We would aim to obtain one paper copy of each article.
-Access to the journals and costs of obtaining a copy of the articles could potentially be covered by the Group if necessary.
-The register of these trials would then be made available on our specialized registry and individual reviewers to conduct searches for appropriate studies.

 In 2003, the Cochrane Health Promotion and Public Health Field was allocated Australian Commonwealth funding to identify issues involved in searching for health promotion and public health studies and to develop and trial a handsearching strategy.
 An issues paper , entitled "Minimising publication and publication-related biases in systematic reviews: Locating 'difficult to find' public health and health promotion intervention studies" was later released informing the progress of the Group's handsearching activity.